geraintcjy/ipcshm/README.md

 ### Introduction

 This is the project 2 solution for 1st IPC-SHM.
-Read report. doc for detailed introduction.
+Read our [project report](Report.doc) for detailed introduction.

 ### Run Locally